The Socialist Republic of Vietnam has not acceded to the Mine Ban Treaty.

 Production, stockpiling, transfer, and use

-Vietnam has not made any new official statements regarding its continued need for, or capacity for, the production of antipersonnel mines and has not made any new statements regarding the types and quantities it holds in stockpile.
+Vietnam has not made any new official statements regarding its continued need, or capacity, for the production of antipersonnel mines and has not made any new statements regarding the types and quantities it holds in stockpile.

 Vietnam produced antipersonnel mines in the past.
 In 2008, officials said that Vietnam has not produced mines since the Mine Ban Treaty came into force, but also emphasized that it reserves the right to produce mines in the future.
 Until Vietnam issues an official public statement that it does not currently and will not in the future produce antipersonnel mines, the Monitor will continue to list Vietnam as one of the few remaining global manufacturers.